Why subject leadership is crucial to the success of your primary curriculum

 Making subject leadership manageable

 Many schools are facing these challenges head-on.
-But some still struggle to bring expectations in line with reality.
-Three years ago, I made it my mission to create an online system to help primary schools design, deliver and manage their curriculum.
-The result was the creation of Curriculum Maestro, which supports curriculum development and the demands of subject leadership at all levels.
+But some are still struggling to bring expectations in line with reality.
+Curriculum Maestro, which supports curriculum development and the demands of subject leadership at all levels is the best tool a subject leader can have to help them face these challenges.
+Here’s why.

-Without strong subject leadership in all subjects, a curriculum is set to fail, to become unbalanced and biased towards the subjects where expertise is at hand.
-This is why it is imperative for primary schools to have a clear process and set of systems in place, in order to empower and enable subject leaders to support teaching and learning.
+Without strong subject leadership in all subjects, a curriculum is set to fail by becoming unbalanced and biased towards the subjects where expertise is at hand.
+This is why it is imperative for primary schools to have a clear process and set of systems in place; to empower and enable subject leaders to support teaching and learning.
 The ABC of subject leadership brings all subjects to life and lays the foundations for future learning.

 ‘We have just had our Ofsted inspection, and I wanted to let you know that Curriculum Maestro was a vital part in the subject deep dives and is massively useful for subject leaders.’